jfknow/jfk21.com/content/frontpage.md

 ----

-To obtain a copy of the political programme please write an email to info@jfk21.com
+For more information please write an email to info@jfk21.com

 Donations: Account Name: JFK   Account: 5301 0263080   IBAN:  DK4553010000263080    SWIFT: ALBADKKK